-After consideration of all relevant factors, the Supervisor has determined that the appropriate civil penalty for the violation is roughly proportionate to the cost of reviewing and confirming Operator's right to operate the Well and is a balanced and effective incentive for operator compliance.
-A careful analysis of the eight factors identified in PRC section 3236.5, subdivision (a), did not affect the Supervisor's finding that the cost of compliance is an effective civil penalty amount.
-Therefore, the Supervisor determined that it is reasonable to impose a civil penalty that is proportionate to the cost of preparing written notification pursuant to PRC section 3202, subdivision (c).
+After consideration of all relevant factors, the Supervisor has determined that the appropriate civil penalties for the violations is roughly proportionate to the cost of reviewing and confirming Operator's right to operate the Well and is a balanced and effective incentive for operator compliance.
+A careful analysis of the eight factors identified in PRC section 3236.5, subdivision (a), did not affect the Supervisor's finding that the cost of compliance is an effective civil penalties amount.
+Therefore, the Supervisor determined that it is reasonable to impose civil penalties that are proportionate to the cost of preparing written notification pursuant to PRC section 3202, subdivision (c).